 - Diced Avocado is a complementary veggie for this side salad.

 - Chunks of Tomatoes bring in color and texture.

-Some really love what is known as Polish Cucumber and Radish salad, which contains a creamy dressing over a vinaigrette.
+Some love what is known as Polish Cucumber and Dill Salad, which contains a creamy dressing over a vinaigrette.

-If you want a creamy salad, leave out vinaigrette ingredients and instead whip together sour cream, fresh dill, vinegar, minced garlic, salt, sugar and pepper.
-Then toss in radishes, cucumbers and red onions for the finish.
+If you want a creamy salad, leave out vinaigrette ingredients and whip together sour cream, fresh dill, vinegar, minced garlic, kosher salt, sugar, and freshly ground black pepper.
+Then toss in radishes, cucumbers, and red onions for the finish.

 - 1/2 cup sour cream

 Other simple ways to cream up a fresh cucumber salad are half a cup of sour cream + 2 tablespoons mayo or unflavored Greek yogurt with the above spices.

 Can I make this cucumber radish salad ahead?

 Yes, cucumber and radish salad can be made ahead of time.
 The only concern is that cucumbers contain some moisture, and your salad may need to be slightly drained before serving.
 Just toss and mix.